 High-dose interleukin 2 (IL-2) immunotherapy

-is the only program in Oregon offering high-dose interleukin-2 (IL-2) immunotherapy to patients with metastatic kidney cancer and metastatic melanoma.
+Providence's high-dose IL-2 immunotherapy program is the largest in Oregon and among the top five nationwide, offering high-dose interleukin-2 immunotherapy to patients with metastatic kidney cancer and metastatic melanoma.
 Eligibility for treatment with high-dose IL-2 is determined by medical history, physical examination, blood tests, X-rays or scans and an evaluation of heart, lung, kidney and liver function.

-Patients treated with high-dose IL-2 are hospitalized for five days at Providence Portland Medical Center in the oncology unit, where a highly-trained team of physicians and nurses provide care during this rigorous treatment regimen.
-A second five-day admission occurs after a two-week break from treatment.
+Patients treated with high-dose IL-2 are hospitalized for five to seven days at Providence Portland Medical Center in the oncology unit, where a highly-trained team of physicians and nurses provide care during this rigorous treatment regimen.
+After a two-week break from treatment, a second five to seven day admission occurs.
 Additional treatment with high-dose IL-2 depends on the response of the patient’s tumor to the treatment.

 Approximately one month after the second cycle of IL-2, CT scans or other scans are done to evaluate response to the treatment.
 If there is evidence the cancer has decreased in size, an additional two cycles of IL-2 will be given.
 The procedures are same as for the first two cycles.